flycheck/flycheck/doc/manual/extending.rst

         Use this symbol if you need to move files created by a syntax checker out of the way.

-        See the declaration of the :checker:`elixir` syntax checker for an application of this symbol.
+        See the declaration of the :flyc:checker:`elixir` syntax checker for an application of this symbol.

      `temporary-file-name`